Cross-Domain Few-Shot Learning with Coalescent Projections and Latent Space Reservation: The proposed method

 To ensure classes are sufficiently distinct from one another, we first assign them similarity scores and then prune the $\nCand$ candidates based on the calculated scores.
 By having the $P \in \mathbb{R}^{\nCand \times d}$ matrix of pseudo prototype candidates, we can calculate their similarity as follows:

-where $S$ is a ${\nCand \times \nCand}$ matrix, and $\circ$ denotes the element-wise (Hadamard) product.
+where $S$ is a ${\nCand \times \nCand}$ matrix, and $\odot$ denotes the element-wise (Hadamard) product.
 The purpose of the \cref{eq:ignoring the self-similarity} is to ignore the self-similarity by zeroing the diagonal elements of the similarity matrix $S$.
 Next, we calculate the sum of each row of this symmetric matrix with

 where $\vec{1}$ is a $\nCand \times 1$ column vector of ones.
-This score matrix indicates the degree of similarity between each generated pseudo-prototype to the others.
+This score matrix indicates the degree of similarity between each generated pseudo-prototype and the others.
 Therefore, we choose $N_0 \times \ways$ minimum scores to obtain an $N_0 \times \ways$-ways episode.

-To obtain base-novel scores to further refine the pool of candidates, we calculate the total divergence between the distribution of the pseudo novel class $\tilde{k}$ and all base classes as follows:
+To obtain base-novel scores to refine the pool of candidates further, we calculate the total divergence between the distribution of the pseudo-novel class $\tilde{k}$ and all base classes as follows:

-where $D_{\text{KL}}(. \parallel .)$ indicates the K-L divergence between two distributions, and $|.|$ denotes the determinant operator.
+where $D_{\text{KL}}(. \parallel .)$ indicates the K-L divergence between two distributions, $\trc$ is the trace of a matrix, $|.|$ denotes the determinant operator, $\bClasses$ is the number of base classes, and $\dagger$ is the pseudoinverse~\cite{goodfellow2016deep}.
+Moreover, we use ridge regression~\cite{hoerl1970ridge} by adding $\epsilon I$ to the covariance matrices for numerical stability, where $\epsilon$ is a small scalar.
 These scores indicate the degree to which a pseudo-novel distribution differs from all base classes.
 By choosing \ways distributions with the highest scores, we will have $\ways$ distributions out of the pool of $\nCand$ distributions for \ways classes.

-The pseudo-embeddings for each pseudo-class in the one episode can now be generated by sampling from each distribution \sShots and \qShots times for the pseudo-novel support and query sets, respectively.
+The pseudo-embeddings for each pseudo-class in the one episode can now be generated by sampling from each distribution \sShots and \qShots times (shots) for the pseudo-novel support and query sets, respectively.
+Since the pseudo-embeddings lack corresponding inputs for direct backpropagation, they remain in the same regions and affect the network's learnable parameters by pushing the embeddings of real input samples away in the loss function. \cref{fig:pseudo-embeddings} shows the interactions between the pseudo-embeddings and real embeddings.

-To facilitate the process, we calculate these pseudo-embeddings for the \pnEpisodes episodes at the beginning to create a dataset of pseudo-episodes.
-We include the pseudo-embeddings in each pseudo-episode in the calculation of the prototypical loss alongside the embeddings of the base classes in each episode.